-The CBA has been working with DCA on this issue for several years and continues to work with DCA on revising the pay differential language.
+The CBA and DCA have been working with the CalHR on this issue for several years and will continue to work with CalHR on revising the pay differential language.

 As Pay Differential 347 is presently written, current ICPA employees are deterred from promoting within the ICPA classification series, as a promotion to the next classification level results in an effective pay decrease, by delaying the employees' eligibility to receive their bonus.